Do you want something to make hosting your websites easy and simple, without having to learn about Linux in detail?

 Is there a web interface?

-Not yet!
 All typical day-to-day jobs, such as adding new web sites, or email addresses, or uploading content, can be done using SFTP, i.e. FTP over SSH, by creating files and directories.
 FileZilla is the recommended program for this.

 This should not be viewed as a disadvantage; any confident computer user should be able to manage a Symbiosis system.
 Effort has been put into making the layout of the various systems as obvious as possible, and making systems just work.